 Other Foods for Detox:

-Sulfur-containing foods such as eggs (yolks included), broccoli, cabbage, onions, artichoke, brussel sprouts, radishes, etc., can naturally assist in the detoxification process and of course, they are all healthy side items to add to any meal.
+Sulfur-containing foods such as eggs (yolks included), broccoli, cabbage, onions, artichoke, brussels sprouts, radishes, etc., can naturally assist in the detoxification process and of course, they are all healthy side items to add to any meal.

 All fruits and any foods high in Vitamin C, are well known for providing the body extra protection from harmful free radical damage.